treyhuffine/lightbox-react/README.md

 [![NPM](https://nodei.co/npm/lightbox-react.png)](https://npmjs.org/package/lightbox-react)

-A lightbox for React components or images
+A lightbox for React components or images.
+String passed as arguments are assumed to be the src for an image.
+Otherwise, it will check if the argument is able to be rended as a child React component of the lightbox.

 [DEMO](https://fritz-c.github.io/react-image-lightbox/)